AstronDaniel/Movie-Recommendation-Ai-Model/README.md

 - How to evaluate ML model performance
 - How to work with APIs (TMDB, OMDB)

+### ** Thanks giving **
+- alright comrades that was good a presentation, let's hope for the best.
+Though time wasn't that a friend to us but regardless we have to move.
+-

 ---

 *This README explains our movie recommendation system in simple terms.
 The workflow is: train on Colab → download models → integrate into web app.*